ukarroum/ykarroum-blog/blog/about.md

 title: About
 ---

-My name is Yassir Karroum, I am a software engineer at [FI-Makers](https://fi-makers.devoteam.com/), I'm currently a contractor at *BNP Paribas CIB*, in _Paris_.
+My name is Yassir Karroum, I am a quantitative developer at *BNP Paribas CIB*, in _Paris_.

-My day to day job involves a lot of Python (one of my favourite progamming languages).
+My day to day job involves coding in Python and C++.

 In this blog, I'll post articles on various subjects.